 \subsection{Single-component DM}

-For each of the DM components, the relic density is determined by the Boltzmann equation which is driven by the corresponding DM annihilation cross-section.
+For each of the DM components, the relic density is determined by the Boltzmann equation which is driven by the corresponding DM annihilation cross section.
 Here we assume that there is no interaction between the two potential dark matter candidates $\phi_3$ and $\chi_1$, as only one of them can be introduced, building a consistent theory.
-Both of them have their own role in the phenomenology of the neutrinophilic model.
-We discuss the scalar DM first, then study the fermionic DM and discuss the results together. \begin{itemize} \item {\bf Scalar DM $\phi_3$} \\ {The scalar DM here is a singlet scalar $\phi_3$ introduced in the neutrinophilic two Higgs doublet model.
+Both have their own role in the phenomenology of the neutrinophilic model.
+We discuss the scalar DM first, then we study the fermionic DM, and we discuss the results together. \begin{itemize} \item {\bf Scalar DM $\phi_3$} \\ {The scalar DM here is a singlet scalar $\phi_3$ introduced in the neutrinophilic two Higgs doublet model.
 For single component DM, the Boltzmann equation is written as:

 Here $ \sigma_{\phi_3}$ is the annihilation cross section of the scalar dark matter candidate, when $\phi_3$ annihilates to the visible sector (as shown in Fig.~\ref{fig:scalarDM-feynman-diag}), expressed as,